Bi2Te_xSe_y series studied by resistivity and thermopower: Abstract

 \section{Abstract}

-We report a detailed study of the temperature and composition dependence of the resistivity and thermopower for a series of bismuth chalcogenides Bi$_2$Te$_{3-x}$Se$_x$.
-The temperature dependence of the thermopower can be semi-quantitatively described by a simple model for an extrinsic semiconductor.
-We show that, by substituting selenium for tellurium, the Fermi level can be continuously tuned from the valence band into the conduction band.
-The maximum values of the thermopower, bulk band gap as well the activation energy are found for $x \approx 1$.
+We study the detailed temperature and composition dependence of the resistivity, $\rho(T)$, and thermopower, $S(T)$, for a series of layered bismuth chalcogenides Bi$_2$Te$_{3-x}$Se$_x$, and report the stoichiometry dependence of the optical band gap.
+In the resistivity of the most compensated member, Bi$_2$Te$_{2.1}$Se$_{0.9}$, we find a low-temperature plateau whose onset temperature correlates with the high-temperature activation energy.
+For the whole series $S(T)$ can be described by a simple model for an extrinsic semiconductor.
+By substituting Se for Te, the Fermi level is tuned from the valence band into the conduction band.
+The maximum values of $S(T)$, bulk band gap as well the activation energy in the resistivity are found for $x \approx 0.9$.

-Layered bismuth chalcogenides Bi$_2$Te$_{3-x}$Se$_x$ are a family of narrow-band semiconductors, well known since the 1950's for their exceptional thermoelectric properties.\cite{goldsmid64} Bi$_2$Te$_3$ has the highest known thermoelectric figure of merit $zT$ at room temperature, and is widely used in room-temperature thermoelectric applications.

-Recently, bismuth chalcogenides were rediscovered within the novel context of topological insulators.
-They were among the first identified three-dimensional topological insulators.\cite{zhang09,wang11} The surface states in Bi$_2$Te$_{3-x}$Se$_x$ are simple since only one Dirac cone crosses the band gap.\cite{hasan09,valla12} However, in spite of a relatively large band gap ($200 - 300$~meV), bulk conductivity of known bismuth chalcogenides is too high and hinders the observation of topological surface states, even in the most compensated compound Bi$_2$Te$_2$Se.\cite{ren10,akrap12} Throughout this series, the Fermi level is found either within the conduction or valence band.